Dei-Gee/Bookr-Rest-API/README.md

 # BOOKR (Rest-API)
-This is a Rest API built in Java and bootstrapped with Springboot from start.spring.io
+This is a Rest API built in Java and bootstrapped with Springboot from start.spring.io.
+It is a revamped version of the project located [here](https://github.com/csis-3275/Bookr/tree/develop_beta).
+This version will be deployed so the project was split into two separate repositories for the [web app](https://github.com/Dei-Gee/Bookr-Web-App) and rest api.

 ## Development Environment Setup
 Follow the instructions below in order to run the app Rest API.
 You can test the API endpoints using PostMan.